Tempranillo

 In 2015, Tempranillo was the fourth most widely planted wine grape variety worldwide with 232561 ha under vine, of which 87% was in Spain where it is the most planted red grape variety.

 Unlike more aromatic red wine varieties like Cabernet Sauvignon, Sangiovese and Pinot noir, Tempranillo has a relatively neutral profile so it is often blended with other varieties, such as Grenache and Carignan (known in Rioja as Mazuelo), or aged for extended periods in oak where the wine easily takes on the flavor of the barrel.
 Varietal examples of Tempranillo usually exhibit flavors of plum and strawberries.

 Tempranillo is an early ripening variety that tends to thrive in chalky vineyard soils such as those of the Ribera del Duero region of Spain.
-In Portugal, where the grape is known as Tinto Roriz and Aragonez, it is blended with others to produce port wine.
+In Portugal, where the grape is known as Tinta Roriz and Aragonez, it is blended with others to produce port wine.